What is Indeed?

 How did you learn about Indeed?

-It was during our SUTD Learning Celebration Carnival in 2018.
+It was during our Industry Night organised by the SUTD Career Development Centre in 2018.
 Jordan, Site Director for Singapore Engineering Centre, and Max, my mentor, who was also a Software Engineering Manager, were there.
 Max introduced me to the mission of Indeed, as well as the engineering challenges they were engaged with in Singapore.
 The impassioned way he spoke about what an Indeed Software Engineer does left a deep impression on me.

 One year on, LCC 2019!